 Where a property has no vehicular access from the road, it is illegal to drive across the footway or a grass verge.
 The resident may apply to the Council for a dropped kerb to be installed at the applicants’ expense.

 All vehicle crossing applications incur a non-refundable application fee of £189.30, payable in advance when submitting your application.

-On receipt of the license the applicant will be required to carry out the necessary works within a period of 6 Months to complete the crossing, Failure to do so will require the applicant to re-apply for a new license where additional charges for the sum of £94.81 for an additional inspection.
+On receipt of the licence the applicant will be required to carry out the necessary works within a period of 6 Months to complete the crossing, Failure to do so will require the applicant to re-apply for a new licence where additional charges for the sum of £94.81 for an additional inspection.

 With increasing problems with parking, many residents wish to park their vehicles off the highway, within their own property.
 Milton Keynes Council encourages residents to do this as long as certain criteria are met.

 It is illegal to cross the footway without a certified vehicle crossing, this is because the standard footway is not designed to take the weight of a vehicle constantly crossing it and it could result in damage to underground services or cause damage to the footpath resulting in trip hazards for pedestrians.

 You should read carefully the following guidance to ensure you understand the process before completing the: